Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Lime Springs

-Shelby Pisney, junior
+Shelby Pisney, senior

 Long Grove

-Zoe Warm, junior
+Zoe Warm, senior

 Manchester

-Jacob Wenger, first-year
+Jacob Wenger, junior

 Maquoketa